Standout South African Gin Brands – Locally Crafted & Distilled

 L-Gin handcrafted gin started in July 2018 by three good friends who live in Elgin and love gin.
 To celebrate the valley, they created artisanal spirits that distil the essence of the Elgin valley into unique gin.
 They produce small batches of craft gin, using the locally grown fruit and locally grown juniper.

 The range includes L-Gin Lush, a crisp, refreshing summer gin using local juniper, Granny Smith apples and lemons, as well as coriander, ginger and angelica.
 L-Gin Crush is created when locally grown juniper meets locally grown blueberry, lemon and indigenous salvia in the distillation process.
-Other botanicals for Crush include African Striped pepper from Ghana, angelica and coriander.
-L-Gin Plush is a twist on an African dry – a warm full-bodied gin inspired by the many oak trees lining the farm roads in Elgin.
+Other botanicals for L-Gin Crush include African Striped pepper from Ghana, angelica and coriander.
+L-Gin Plush is a twist on an African dry, a warm full-bodied gin inspired by the many oak trees lining the farm roads in Elgin.
 Plush is a juniper and citrus-forward gin, matured in oak after distillation to create a smooth full body gin with a rich oak colour.

 l-gin.net | Facebook | Instagram

-Misty Mountain Gin
+Misty Mountain Distillery

 Monks